-When your baby starts chewing on the crib rail cover there is going to be drool.
+When your baby starts chewing on it there is going to be drool.
 Lots and lots of drool.
-A crib rail cover should not only be easy to clean but also prevent drool from building up inside it.
+It should not only be easy to clean but also prevent drool from building up inside it.

 A fabric crib rail, for instance, can soak up drool leaving it constantly damp.
 The underside of a damp crib rail cover is the perfect environment for growing mold and mildew.

 Some crib rail covers are designed with loops.
 These loops are perfect for hanging extra teething toys to give your baby an alternative to chewing on the cover.

-While a white crib rail cover may match your nursery’s decor perfectly, extra care will be needed to maintain the crisp color.
+While a white choice may match your nursery’s decor perfectly, extra care will be needed to maintain the crisp color.

 Keep in mind that it is not enough to protect a single crib rail.
 Your baby will simply turn around and start chewing on an unprotected railing.